Tea fans, it is time to face an uncomfortable truth about our passion, and the truth is as follows:

-It turns out that withering of leaf does in fact rupture cell walls but to a much lower degree than rolling or heating.
-Also, the hot water that we pour over tea leaf further releases phytochemicals that are otherwise locked inside plant cell walls.
+It turns out that withering of leaf does rupture cell walls but to a much lower degree than do rolling or heating.
+Also, the hot water that we pour over white tea further releases phytochemicals that are otherwise locked inside plant cell walls.

 What you get in your leaf are slow-release plant compounds, and that’s the glorious secret of white tea!
-The slower the release of naturally available tea goodies such as polyphenols, flavanols, and caffeine, the more control you have over total intake.
+The slower the release of naturally available tea goodies such as catechins, other flavanols, and caffeine, the more control you have over total intake.

 There is one minor tradeoff, however.
-You won’t have the same rich, deep reds and oranges to color the tea liquor.
-The reason is because much of those colorful hues come from oxidation products and tannins, and since there are few tannins in white teas the color tends towards pale green or yellow.
+The tea liquor won’t have the same rich, deep reds and oranges that you’re familiar with in other camellia teas.
+The reason is that much of those colorful hues come from oxidation products and tannins, and since there are few tannins in white teas the color tends towards pale green or yellow.

 The upside of low tannin levels is that white teas do not have the bitterness of other teas.
 Even long steepings, up to three or four minutes total, do not have a bitter finish.
-So, in reality, you aren’t losing much and your tummy will thank you for choice of tea!
+So, in reality, you aren’t losing much and your tummy will thank you for the choice you made!

 Does White Tea Have Caffeine?